 Zamiin Uud to Ulaanbaatar

 Finally, we reached Mongolia.
 We wanted to cross the border as soon as possible to buy train tickets in Zamiin Uud to Ulaanbaatar for the same day.
 Another option would be to stay overnight or take a car to UB (there should be at least a few people offering a ride in front of the train station).
-However what we heard the price for the car is double the train price.
+However, what we heard the price of the car is double the train’s price.
 And since it was early morning, we managed to get Soft sleeper tickets (4-bed coupe) without any issue.
-Price for the 14 hours ride was 42,000 MNT and included clean sheets and also a bag of tea or coffee, which was a nice touch.
+The price for the 14 hours ride was 42,000 MNT and included clean sheets and also a bag of tea or coffee, which was a nice touch.
 The only downside is that we had to wait until 6 pm in Zamiin Uud.
 Luckily there were plenty of options to eat, buy groceries or to sit, read a book and wait for the train.
 The couch is old but otherwise very comfortable and clean, and I slept the whole night.
 Morning on the train was amazing since you could see the entire green country with its horses and gers covered by the sun.

-It was quite a long journey, but I don’t regret any minute and would do that again.
+Overall it was quite a long journey, but I don’t regret any minute and would do that again.
 Most probably this to be our way back to China anyway 🙂

 Time: 2 hours train from Datong to Jining, 6 hours lay-off (if the train on time), 6 hours from Jining to Erlian, 2 or 3 hours to cross-border, 8 hours waiting time for the train in Mongolia and 14 hours in the train.
-Total it is 39 hours (however you get at least one proper sleep).
-If you count from Beijing that would be an additional 5 hours on the train, I guess.
+Total, it is 39 hours (however, you get at least one proper sleep).
+If you count from Beijing, that would be an additional 5 hours on the train, I guess.

 Money: train Datong to Jining Hard Seater 21 CNY (3 USD), train Jining to Erlian Hard Sleeper 101 CNY (15 USD, jeep 100 CNY (15 USD), train ZU to UB 42,000 MNT (17 USD).
 The total is roughly 50 USD.
 Again if you plan your trip from Beijing, it would be maybe 15 USD on top of it.